OliviaKeiter/building-out-loud/05-i-built-a-business-in-a-day.md

 Entry 01 of this blog is six things I wish I knew when I started.
 Use Projects.
 Build a system.
 Think before you prompt.

-Turns out if you actually do those things, you can register a business, stand up a full agent fleet, and ship two production sites before dinner.
+Turns out if you actually do those things, you can register a business, stand up a full agent fleet, and ship two sites before dinner.

 The boring part is load-bearing.
 Build it first.